Iain Stewart (politician)

 Stewart served as Under-Secretary of State for Scotland from June 2020 to September 2022, sharing the role with David Duguid until September 2021, then with Malcolm Offord.

 Early life

 Stewart was born on 18 September 1972 in Scotland and grew up in Hamilton.
-He was educated at Chatelherault Primary School in Hamilton and then at Hutchesons' Grammar School and studied politics at the University of Exeter before training as an accountant with Coopers & Lybrand in Milton Keynes between 1993 and 1994.
+He was educated at the state sector Chatelherault Primary School in Hamilton and then privately educated at Hutchesons' Grammar School and studied politics at the University of Exeter before training as an accountant with Coopers & Lybrand in Milton Keynes between 1993 and 1994.

 Stewart then worked for the Scottish Conservative Party between 1994 and 1998 as Head of Research, before moving to work for a research unit (the Parliamentary Resources Unit) in Westminster, firstly as Deputy Director and finally as Director between 1998 and 2006.
 He then worked as an associate for executive recruitment company Odgers Berndtson until his election in 2010.